 Retention of Data.

 Once inputted to the database it will remain in active mode until 31st May each season after that date it will be removed from public view but retained in the teams file which can be reactivated by the team to play again in the following season.
-Any player who is not going to re-sign for this team his data is released and is archived until required by another team within the league.
+Any player who is not going to re-sign for this team, his data is released and is archived until required by another team within the league.
 Any data not reactivated with seven years with be securely deleted.

 Match Officials.